Dpdl-io/DpdlEngine/README.md

 ## Why Dpdl?

-Dpdl is suitable for rapid application development in various domains, in particular also for small development of applications on small memory footprint devices, and can be used as embedded scripting engine for various applications.
+Dpdl is suitable for <ins>rapid application development</ins> in various domains, in particular also for small development of applications on <ins>small memory footprint devices</ins>, and can be used as embedded scripting engine for various applications.

 The main nature of Dpdl is for enabling rapid prototyping, rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
 Further, developers can benefit from the possibility to use multiple programming languages due to the fact